entitysport/slate/source/index.html.md

-unsuccessfulraid | integer | total unsuccessfull raids attempted by the player emptyraid | integer | total empty raids attempted by the player superraid | integer | total super raids attempted by the player percentsuccessfulraid | string | raids success percent of the player totaltackle | integer | total tackle attempted by the player successfultackel | integer | total successfull tackle attempted by the player unsuccessfultackel | integer | total unsuccessfull tackle attempted by the player supertackle | integer | total super tackle attempted by the player tacklesuccessfulrate | string | successfull tackle percent of the player tacklesuccessfulpermatch | string | average successfull tackle attempted by the player per match greencard | integer | number of green card received by the player yellowcard | integer | number of yellow card received by the player redcard | integer | number of red card received by the player
+unsuccessfulraid | integer | total unsuccessfull raids attempted by the player emptyraid | integer | total empty raids attempted by the player superraid | integer | total super raids attempted by the player percentsuccessfulraid | float | raids success percent of the player totaltackle | integer | total tackle attempted by the player successfultackel | integer | total successfull tackle attempted by the player unsuccessfultackel | integer | total unsuccessfull tackle attempted by the player supertackle | integer | total super tackle attempted by the player tacklesuccessfulrate | float | successfull tackle percent of the player tacklesuccessfulpermatch | float | average successfull tackle attempted by the player per match greencard | integer | number of green card received by the player yellowcard | integer | number of yellow card received by the player redcard | integer | number of red card received by the player